 Your plan sounds too complicated.
 Forget the gift cards and just give small gifts to any and all game winners.
-It's not nice to favor family members over other guests.

 I would just not tell them ahead of each "round" what the gift is.
 I would keep them all in a bag, and reach in and "randomly" grab a prize for the winner.
 If it is family, just grab one of the gift cards.
 If a stranger, just grab a token gift.
 No explainations or apologies needed.

 You wrote ". . . how should I word it so no one thinks I am being unfair and no feelings are hurt."

 I seriously hope you have a change of heart about this idea because you are being unfair and feelings will be hurt.
 Ya' think no one will see through your scheme as only the "family" gets the good gifts?

 I understand that you might want to give the nicer gifts to your family members, but this is a bad plan of action and a very rude way to treat guests.
 Again, you are being unfair and feelings will be hurt and someone will see you in a very unflattering light.
 Seriously, people will pick up on your favoritism and nothing you want to hide will remain hidden.
 Deceit is always displayed in the end.

 Why not make all the contest prizes equal in value, enjoy a fair contest, and find another way to distribute the gift cards to family members only?
 Just be honest in your approach and everyone will have a happier holiday, you included!